iterative/dvc.org/content/docs/start/model-registry/manage-models.md

 ---
-title: 'Get Started: Model registry'
+title: 'Get Started: Manage models'
 description:
   'Set up a Git-based model registry with DVC to track and manage models, their versions and lifecycle stages.'
 ---

-# Get Started: Model Registry
+# Get Started: Manage models

-Using DVC and [DVC Studio](/doc/studio) we will set up a model registry where we can discover, share, deploy and audit all our models and which will serve as the single source of truth for our model management.

-## DVC Model registry overview

 In this guide, we will be using [DVC Studio](https://studio.iterative.ai) to manage our model registry.
 You can check out our